• About the Artist

 FiJI DRUA

-The life-size drua on display at the Suva Museum in Fiji is a remarkable example of the most significant and finest sea-going vessel ever designed and built by the indigenous peoples of Oceania prior to European contact.
+The life-size drua on display at the Fiji Museum in Suvais a remarkable example of the most significant and finest sea-going vessel ever designed and built by the indigenous peoples of Oceania prior to European contact.
 Its construction features an entirely plank-built design, distinguishing it from outrigger boats.

 A famous painting by Herb Kawainui Kane illustrating a Drua sailing on the high seas.